Symbolism and Foreshadowing Analysis of “A Good Man is Hard to Find” by Flannery O’Connor

 “In my own stories I have found that violence is strangely capable of returning my characters to reality and preparing them to accept their moment of grace.
 Their heads are so hard that almost nothing else will do the work.”
 Flannery O’Connor (1963)

-The intent of this article is to bring to light some of the more commonly discussed symbolism and foreshadowing techniques that O’Connor brilliantly inserts in the story to give it a greater meaning.
+The intent of this article is to bring to light some of the more commonly discussed symbolism and foreshadowing techniques that O’Connor brilliantly inserts in the short story, "A Good Man is Hard to Find", to give it a greater meaning.

 The Misfit Makes Headlines